simp/simp-doc/docs/contributors_guide/maintenance/simp_puppet_module_release_procedures/Pre_Release_Checklist.rst

 -----------------------------------------

 This check verifies that the RPM for this component can be used to upgrade the last full SIMP release.
-For both CentOS 6 and CentOS 7, do the following:
+For CentOS 7, do the following:

 #.
 Bring up a CentOS server that was booted from the last SIMP ISO
    release and for which ``simp config`` and ``simp bootstrap`` has